 In a statement, Ms Abbott said: "I apologise for any offence caused.

 "I understand people have interpreted my comments as making generalisations about white people.
-I do not believe in doing that."'Out of context'
+I do not believe in doing that."

 Ms Abbott, the first black woman to be elected as an MP, had earlier tweeted that her remark had been "taken out of context".